CodesOfRishi/smartcd/README.md

       <img src="ss/smartcd-history.gif">
   </details>

-- If the provided argument is not in your `$CDPATH`, then `smartcd` will present you with a list of all the *sub-directories* that matched the argument (performs sub-string comparison), where you can Fuzzy search & directly traverse to the selected path.
+- If the provided argument is not in your `$CDPATH`, then `smartcd` will present you with a list of all the *sub-directories* that matched the argument, where you can Fuzzy search & directly traverse to the selected path.

   **Syntax:** `cd [string ...]`